aiidateam/AEP/base_iterator/README.md

 too important to the workchain to hide under `iterate_over`.
 In fact, without having values for this parameter, the workchain does not make sense.
 By using an iteration input, you can create an input port `scales` that will host the values to iterate over.
-Moreover, with this approach, one can provide a default and make the parameter required.
+Moreover, with this approach, one can provide a default and make the parameter required or not.
 The method `iteration_input` creates a regular aiida input, so one should use this function as if using `spec.input`.
-The only difference is that the workchain is then aware that it needs to serialize the list of values provided here and incorporate it into `iterate_over`.
+The only difference is that the workchain is then aware that it needs to serialize the list of values provided here and incorporate it into the internal list of object to iterate over.
 Apart from all the parameters that `spec.input` accepts, this function accepts two more parameters:
 1. input_key: `str`, optional.
             The name of the input were the values for this parameter will end up